Bacterioplankton: Nitrogen

 The nitrogen cycle in the oceans is mediated by microorganisms, many of which are bacteria, performing multiple conversions such as: nitrogen fixation, denitrification, assimilation, and anaerobic ammonia oxidation (anammox).
 There are many different nitrogen metabolism strategies employed by bacterioplankton.
 Starting with molecular nitrogen in the atmosphere (N2), which is fixed by diazotrophs such as trichodesmium into usable forms like ammonia (NH_{4}^{+}).
 This ammonia can then be assimilated into organic matter like amino and nucleic acids, by both photoautrophic and heterotrophic plankton, it can also be nitrified to NO_{3}^{−} for energy production by nitrifying bacteria.
 Finally the use of NO_{3}^{−} or NO_{2}^{−} as terminal electron acceptors reduces the nitrogen back into N2, which is then released back into the atmosphere thus closing the cycle.
 Another important process involved in the regeneration of atmospheric N2 is anammox.
 Anammox, a process in which ammonia is combined with nitrite in order to produce diatomic nitrogen and water, could account for 30–50% of production of N2 in the ocean.

+An analysis on metagenomes of 83 species of cyanobacteria has suggested the possible dissimilatory nitrate reduction to ammonium (DNRA) activity in certain cyanobacteria.
+Namely, the study found the presence of the NirBD gene, which is a marker for DNRA function, in the families Leptolyngbyaceae and Nostocaceae.
+Moreover, the study indicated that the cyanobacteria that had NirBD are largely also non-heterocyst nitrogen fixers, suggesting possible alternative strategies of acquiring nitrogen under varying environmental conditions.
+Nonetheless, the NirBD gene is also known to play a role in nitrogen assimilation and further studies are required to ascertain the function of NirBD in cyanobacteria.